gvauri/BucherFussballLiga/README.md

 ```

 # Running Unit Tests
+!For the UnitTests to work, private methods need to be set to public!
 ## Windows

 Unit tests for this project are implemented using NUnit and Visual Studio on Windows.<br>